atomictag/Kinetic.MultiTouch/README.md

         height: 400
     });

-That's pretty much it.
-By default nodes are NOT multi-touch enabled.
+That's pretty much it. `Kinetic.MultiTouch.Stage` is basically just a stage extension that registers Touchy with the stage container element.
+By default nodes are NOT multi-touch enabled - i.e. multi-touch events are not captured and triggere.
 In order to make a node fire multi-touch events you need to add the `multitouch` property to the attributes list, for example:

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...